dmelen18/GoGoFood/README.md

 # GoGoFood
-Group Project for Software Engineering 2020 Implemnting MVC architecture.
+Group Project for a Software Engineering class at CSULA(2020).
+Implemnting MVC architecture.